 Especially with the pervasiveness of the internet and social media, there’s a tendency to think that nothing is really worth doing unless it attracts a significant amount of attention, acclaim, and money.
 Why bother if at most you only have a small audience, or if you’re mostly on your own?

 This is a difficult belief to wrestle with.
 And I don’t have a problem with people sharing their interests or skills online.
 It can be done beautifully, it can be a great way of inspiring, teaching, and cheering up other people, and sometimes it can help people make a living.
-But what happens when the craving for attention or approval becomes too powerful, even more than the enjoyment of the activity itself or the meaning in it?
+But what happens when the craving for attention or approval becomes too powerful?

 It’s behind a paywall now, but a while ago I came across an article about nursing home residents whose lives improved when they began to take care of animals (and I think plants too).
 Just the act of looking after, nurturing, and taking enjoyment in other living creatures lifted them up.

-Many of the things that make life meaningful are not obviously “earth-shattering” things.
-They’re small and everyday, but they’re still important to each individual.
-As I mentioned earlier in the post, people generally fare better (spiritually, mentally, and in overall health) when their lives contain meaningful activities.
+Many of the things that make life better are not obviously earth-shattering or attention-grabbing.
+They’re small and everyday, but they’re still important.
+As I mentioned earlier, people fare better (spiritually, mentally, and in overall health) when their lives contain meaningful activities.
 When they explore interests, learn, and teach.
 When they bond with other people (and with living creatures generally).
 When they can make things.
 When they can give love and appreciate the love given to them.
-When they can help others and themselves, such as by volunteering or through political participation, including pushing for certain laws or policies to change (or arguing against certain rash and potentially harmful changes).
+When they can help others and themselves, such as by volunteering or through political participation, including pushing for laws to change (or arguing against rash and potentially harmful changes).

 What specifically can you do, right now?
-Maybe the opportunities aren’t all that obvious now, especially with the isolation and loss of this past year.
+Maybe the opportunities aren’t all that obvious, especially with the isolation and loss of this past year.
 Maybe it will take some time to figure out.
 Don’t give up trying to figure it out.

 Striving to Be a Person You Can Respect